Applied Part 0. AgentClinic-production Laboratory

 high_memory_usage,autoscale_200pct,appointment_latency/appointment_latency_spike,node_not_ready,cdn_error_budget_burn; - specifications that must survive

-/clear, model change, and review by another person; - prohibition on dangerous actions without evidence: expanding the blast radius, losing audit, silently closing P0, automatic bypass of rollback.
+/clear, a model switch, and review by another person; - prohibition on dangerous actions without evidence: blast-radius expansion, audit loss, silent P0 closure, automatic rollback bypass.

-The learning branch does not need to contain real production code.
+The learning branch is not required to contain real production code.
 Artifacts in capstone/, templates from examples/templates/, and runnable examples from examples/ are sufficient.
-If a chapter uses something other than high_memory_usage, record in capstone/ only the verifiable output: which defect, counterexample, budget risk, or invariant needs to be transferred to the main case.
+If a chapter uses something other than high_memory_usage, write into capstone/ only the verifiable output: which defect, counterexample, budget risk, or invariant must be carried over to the main case.

 |---|---|

-In the first volume, AgentClinic is a TypeScript application with Hono, server JSX, SQLite, and Vitest.
-This stack does not go anywhere: in the learning model AgentClinic-production, it remains the stack of the product itself.
+In the first volume, AgentClinic is an application in TypeScript, Hono, server-side JSX, SQLite, and Vitest.
+This stack does not go away: in the learning model AgentClinic-production, it remains the stack of the product itself.

-In the second volume, a second layer of code appears — small runnable scripts in book2/examples/.
-They are written in Python stdlib and are only needed so that one person on their machine can run a minimal chapter example in a couple of seconds without raising infrastructure.
-This is not a change of the product stack and not a hint that production AgentClinic has been rewritten in Python.
+In the second volume, a second code layer appears — small runnable scripts in book2/examples/.
+They are written in Python stdlib and are needed only so that a single person on their machine can run a minimal example of a chapter in a couple of seconds without standing up infrastructure.
+This is not a product stack switch and not a hint that the production AgentClinic has been rewritten in Python.
 These are learning simulators: stress-mutator, duel, Spec CI, token budget, readiness calculator.
-In a real project, such checks are more often implemented as pre-commit, GitHub Actions, MCP tool, or a service on your own stack — Python here is just the cheapest language to run without building.
+In a real project, such checks are more often packaged as pre-commit, GitHub Actions, an MCP tool, or a service on its own stack — Python here is just the cheapest language to run without a build.

-The rule is simple: everything in book2/examples/ can be run as python3 ... without dependencies.
-Everything marked in the chapter as [project script] or [conceptual interface] is the form of a future script or integration in your project, not tied to Python.
+The rule is simple: anything that appears in book2/examples/ can be run as python3 ... with no dependencies.
+Anything marked in a chapter as [project script] or [conceptual interface] is the form of a future script or integration in your project, not tied to Python.

-If you have little time, go through the second volume like this:
+If you are short on time, go through the second volume like this:

 - Read this part and the README of the chosen runnable example.